Your guide to building the perfect daily chore chart

 With Modak, kids can earn MBX, an in-app reward point system, by completing their chores and engaging in healthy activities.
 MBX can be converted into USD and spent using their Modak debit card.

-Earning Money and Rewards with Modak
+Earning money and rewards with Modak

-MBX Points: Kids can earn MBX points by completing daily challenges and walking 5,000 steps a day.
+MBX points: Kids can earn MBX points by completing daily challenges and walking 5,000 steps a day.
 These points can be converted into dollars and spent using the Modak Visa® debit card1.

-Chore-Based Rewards: Through the Modak app all parents can assign chores and reward their completion.
+Chore-based rewards: Through the Modak app all parents can assign chores and reward their completion.
 Parents can customize the rewards or choose not to assign any, helping kids learn the value of money and gradually take responsibility.

-Walk to Earn: Children can earn up to 70 MBX per week, translating to $8 monthly and potentially $36.4 annually just by walking and completing daily and weekly challenges!3 This not only promotes physical activity but also teaches financial literacy.
+Walk to earn: Children can earn up to 70 MBX per week, translating to $8 monthly and potentially $36.4 annually just by walking and completing daily and weekly challenges!3 This not only promotes physical activity but also teaches financial literacy.

-Benefits of Using Modak
+Benefits of using Modak

 Financial Learning: Kids learn to manage their money.
 By earning and spending MBX, they get practical experience in financial literacy.